CanopySimulations/canopy-python/README.md

 avoid being prompted.

-If you can't use `asyncio` and `async/await` you can instead instantiate the session object synchronously and use the `canopy.block` method when calling our helper methods.
+If you can't use `asyncio` and `async/await` you can instead instantiate the session object synchronously and use the `canopy.run` method when calling our async helper methods.
 You can pass `session.sync_client` into the swagger client classes instead of `session.async_client` to make them return results synchronously.